Bockenstette/CS_SeniorDesign/User Manual/UserManual.md

 ![Main Screen](images/UI_MainScreen.png)

-Clicking the Hamburger Menu icon will open the Side Menu.
+* Clicking the Hamburger Menu icon ( ☰ ) will open the Side Menu.
-Clicking the More Options icon will open Additional Options.
+* Clicking the More Options icon ( ⋮ ) will open Additional Options.
-Clicking the Magnifying Glass will open the Search Bar.
+* Clicking the Magnifying Glass icon ( 🔍 ) will open the Search Bar.
-Clicking the Add icon will open the Create Item Screen.
+* Clicking the Add icon will open the Create Item Screen.
-Clicking an item will open the Item Details Screen.
+* Clicking an item will open the Item Details Screen.

 # The Basics